Doppelgangland: Plot

-Angel and Anya drop into the Bronze.
+Angel and Anya drop into the Bronze, where Oz is with the band onstage.
 Vampire Willow and her new minions arrive and capture the crowd.
 Angel escapes to find Buffy.
 Anya recognizes what has happened, offers to restore Vampire Willow to her own world in return for help in retrieving her amulet, and suggests capturing the other Willow to assist in the spell.
-Angel, Buffy and Xander head for the Bronze, but Willow turns back to get the tranquilizer gun and is grabbed by her doppelganger.
+Angel, Buffy and Xander head for the Bronze, but Willow turns back to get the tranquilizer gun and is grabbed by her doppelgänger.
 Willow manages to shoot the vampire with the tranquilizer gun.
-The others arrive back in the library and they lock the unconscious vampire in the library cage, then Willow exchanges clothes with her in an attempt to pass herself off as Vampire Willow.
+The others arrive back in the library after being alerted of Vamp Willow in the school and they lock the unconscious vampire in the library cage, then Willow exchanges clothes with her in an attempt to pass herself off as Doppel-Willow.
 They return to the Bronze.

 Cordelia arrives at the library and unwittingly releases Vampire Willow, who immediately attacks her, but Wesley intervenes and drives the vampire away.
-At the Bronze, although Anya exposes Willow's disguise, Buffy defeats the other vampires, then captures the returning doppelganger.
+At the Bronze, although Anya exposes Willow's disguise, Buffy defeats the other vampires, then captures the doppelgänger.
 Anya returns vampire Willow to her own timeline, where the alternate Oz immediately kills her before the reality erases.
-The next day, Percy, thoroughly intimidated by Willow's doppelganger (and believing she was the real Willow), shows up for tutoring with all his work completed and makes it clear he intends to please her from now on.
+The next day, Percy, thoroughly intimidated by Willow's doppelgänger (and believing she was the real Willow), shows up for tutoring with all his work completed and makes it clear he intends to please her from now on.